2023 Summer Camp registration now open!

 Registration Cost

-It costs $465 to register for one week of residential camp, $50 of which is a refundable security deposit.
+It costs $265 to register for one half week of residential camp, $50 of which is a refundable security deposit.
 If there is more damage than the usual wear and tear to your camper's equipment by the end of camp session, you will receive the deposit back minus the cost of any repairs.

-Half the total fee ($230) is required as a deposit to secure your camper's slot, with the total amount being due by Tuesday, May 31st.
+Half the total fee ($130) is required as a deposit to secure your camper's slot, with the total amount being due by May 31st.

 Click the button to register and see below for more details on what to pack, check-in procedures, etc.